twelvelabs-io/tl-jockey/frontend/README.md

 - api/: Contains API-related files.
 - hooks.js: Defines hooks for making API calls (for the TwelveLabs api's)
 - apiConfig.js: Defines or creates URL paths and keys for React Query.
+- initConfig.js: Defines the initial state of the Jockey input and the LangGraph SDK client
 - streamEventsApis.js: Contains LangGrap SDK to interect with LangGraph backend
+- helpersStream.js: Contains the relevant functions to parse the raw data from the LangGraph backend

 ## Build and deploy